 Latest New Jersey exchange updates

-- New Jersey plans to have its own state-run exchange operational by the fall of 2020.
+- New Jersey transitioned to a fully state-run exchange in the fall of 2020, using the GetCoveredNJ platform.

 - Premiums decreased for 2019, thanks to an individual mandate, reinsurance program.